Have you ever felt like giving up?

 For lessons on resilience, I never had to look any further than my own late sister, whose dying words were, “I’m not giving up.”
 Pam battled Cystic Fibrosis, lived independently, graduated college with an honours diploma in Early Childhood Education, and ran her own daycare before her illness took its final toll.
 Pam taught me that even when you are at your most powerless and feeling like you can’t go on, you still have the power to choose between faith or fear, despair or hope, forgiveness or revenge.
 She espoused the words of Viktor Frankl: “When you can’t change your circumstances, you are challenged to change yourself.”

-Harvard Professor Dr. Shelley H. Carson, author of Your Creative Brain, says that resilience is a synthesis of biological, psychological and social factors.
+Harvard Professor Dr. Shelley H. Carson, author of Your Creative Brain: Seven Steps to Maximize Imagination, Productivity, and Innovation in Your Life, says that resilience is a synthesis of biological, psychological and social factors.
 “While there appears to be some genetic influence to resilience, much of it is determined by one’s mental attitude and ability to mobilize others on one’s own behalf.”

 Qualities of resilient people